 And how many industry figures can boast of being turned into an action figure?

-TidBITS: Since April of 1990, I’ve published TidBITS, a free electronic newsletter that covers topics of interest to the Macintosh Internet community.
-I write the majority of articles for TidBITS, edit every issue, and run the business side of things.
-TidBITS has received numerous awards over the years, but the many thousands of kind messages from readers are what make it all worthwhile.
-We also publish the innovative Take Control ebook series, whose aim is to reinvent publishing for the Internet age.
+TidBITS: Since April 1990, I’ve published TidBITS, a free electronic newsletter that covers topics of interest to the Macintosh Internet community.
+I write numerous articles for TidBITS, edit every issue, and run the business side of things.
+TidBITS has received oodles of awards over the years, but the many thousands of kind messages from readers are what make it all worthwhile.

 Magazine Writing: I’ve contributed feature articles, reviews, and regular columns to a variety of magazines, including MacUser, MacWEEK, Macworld, MacAddict, and Australian Macworld.
-I'm currently a Macworld Senior Contributor.
 Previously, I had a page of links to articles I’d written, but so many of the links broke over the years that it wasn’t worth maintaining.

 1980-1985: Newark Valley High School.
 Honors: Valedictorian (for which I received a tiny medal), Student Athlete (for which I received a big honking trophy), leading scorer on varsity cross country team senior year.

 1972-1977: Edward R. Eastman Elementary School (now closed).
-Honors: Consistently received checkmarks for “Dresses appropriately for the weather." and in 2nd grade was allowed to make a secret pact with the librarian to take out more than two books per day.
+Honors: Consistently received checkmarks for “Dresses appropriately for the weather” and in 2nd grade was allowed to make a secret pact with the librarian to check out more than two books per day.